Solve the Fraction Subtraction: 4/5 minus 6/10

 Solution Steps

-00:22 Subtract with the common denominator
+00:27 Subtract using the common denominator you found.

 Step-by-Step Solution